tpd8a/docker-splunk-silicon/test_scenarios/kubernetes/README.md

 To demonstrate this capability, Nginx will be used to host our default.yml and our license.

-Assuming you have pulled splunk:latest successfully, you can navigate to the ```nginx-data-www``` folder and use the following command to generate a sample default.yml
+Assuming you have pulled splunk:latest successfully, you can navigate to the ```httpd-data-www``` folder and use the following command to generate a sample default.yml

 ```docker run splunk/splunk:latest create-defaults > ./default.yml```

 Once you have generated your default.yaml and inserted your license XML into the mySplunkLicense.lic file, it should look something like this:

 ```
-cd nginx-data-www/
+cd httpd-data-www/
 ls -la
 total 16
 drwxr-xr-x  4 mmodestino  staff   128 Sep 26 23:50 .